skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 At the time of writing, it did not have typings so the remainder will use this package as a specific example.
-To get started, the [`dts-gen`](https://github.com/microsoft/dts-gen) tool can be used to generate the scaffolding.
+To get started, the [`dts-gen`](https://github.com/microsoft/dts-gen) tool can be used to generate the scaffolding for the type definitions.

 > Since this is a scoped package, it has a naming exception as outlined in
 > the [README](https://github.com/DefinitelyTyped/DefinitelyTyped#what-about-scoped-packages).
-> The types package should be named `loadable__webpack-plugin`
+> The types package will be named `loadable__webpack-plugin` since @types itself
+> is a scoped package.

 ```
 npx dts-gen --dt --name loadable__webpack-plugin --template module